Wednesday, June 12:

-Roses for Life Campaign and Rose Procession: 3rd Sunday in January: We do on Sanctity of Life Sunday (3rd weekend of Jan usually) where we commemorate Roe v Wade and we send notices to State Legislators: click here to help with signups the week of Jan 6th Click here to be in procession representing the year you were born on Jan 13th 10 am and 5 pm Masses
+Roses for Life Campaign and Rose Procession: Jan 13th 2019: We do on Sanctity of Life Sunday where we commemorate Roe v Wade and we send notices to State Legislators: click here to help with signups the week of Jan 6th Click here to be in procession representing the year you were born on Jan 13th 10 am and 5 pm Masses

 LIFE CHAIN: (1st weekend in October) is a nationwide peaceful, prayerful hour of prayer on public sidewalks supporting the dignity of and right to life.

 Pack ‘n Play Collections: Respect Life Ministry is out to help stock area pregnancy centers where girls or women go who are experiencing an unplanned pregnancy.
 Giving hope sometimes looks like a blankey!
 Need: crib sheets, baby clothes, onesies, jammies,” wearable” blankets, diapers, wipes, anything for a new born up to age 1 (Done 2nd weekend in October)

 Rose Procession: Masses on Sanctity of Life Sunday 1/17/16.
 10am and 5pm